pbradshawusc/NavGrid/README.md

 Demo App
 ========

-The included project has a sample application with 9 colored screens and a few snap navigations included.
+The included project has a sample application with 9 colored screens and a snap navigation and align/disalign alternation included.
+The Search button will snap to the Search View Controller and the Profile icon will alternate between aligned and disaligned rows.
 Feel free to build off of this project or look at the code for samples of usage.

 Contact
 =======